 Hunter safety course

-It makes no difference if you want to learn more about hunting, or if you have been hunting for years, you will find taking a free hunter safety class to be interesting and rewarding.
-Not only does hunter safety training decrease hunting accidents and fatalities, but it also increases compliance with hunting laws, improves ethics and enhances the image of hunters, especially with the nonhunting public.
+It makes no difference if you want to learn more about hunting, or if you have been hunting for years, you will find taking a hunter safety class to be interesting and rewarding.
+Not only does hunter safety training decrease hunting incidents and fatalities, but it also increases compliance with hunting laws, improves ethics and enhances the image of hunters, especially with the nonhunting public.
 The course is so popular that 93 percent of non-hunters and 89 percent of active hunters, support safety training as a requirement for accessing the privilege to hunt.
-So join us by signing up for a course at MyFWC.com/HunterSafety or contacting a hunter safety coordinator at an FWC regional office.
+So join us by signing up for a course at MyFWC.com/HunterSafetyor contacting a hunter safety coordinator at an FWC regional office (see Florida Fish and Wildlife Conservation Commission).

-Everyone born on or after June 1, 1975 must pass an approved hunter safety course before purchasing a Florida hunting license.
+Everyone born on or after June 1, 1975 must pass an approved hunter safety course before purchasing a Florida hunting license that enables you to hunt without adult supervision.
 The course is structured for students between the ages of 12 and 16.
 Students are encouraged to take the course before turning 16 and to avoid the fall rush by completing the course in the spring or summer.
 Florida’s hunter safety course is accepted by all states requiring safe hunter certification.
 The FWC also offers a Bowhunter Safety Course for residents desiring to hunt in a state requiring bowhunter education certification.
 To learn more about these and other programs, visit us at MyFWC.com/HunterSafety.

 Hunter Safety Deferral Mentoring Exemption